Mark 13 nuclear bomb: Testing

 The Mark 13 nuclear bomb design was tested at least once, in the Operation Upshot–Knothole Harry test shot conducted on May 19, 1953.
 The estimated yield of this test was 32 kilotons.

 Deployment

 As the Mark 13 neared production, advances in thermonuclear weapon design, particularly the Ivy Mike thermonuclear test in November 1952, made the Mark 13 obsolete.
 Development continued for research purposes (the Upshot-Knothole Harry test shot came months after the first thermonuclear test in Ivy Mike), and in two variant designs, but the Mark 13 proper was never deployed.
-The Mark 13 bomb version was cancelled in August 1953, and the W-13 warhead version was cancelled in September 1953.
+The Mark 13 bomb version was canceled in August 1953, and the W-13 warhead version was cancelled in September 1953.

 Variants

 Mark 18

 The Mark 18 nuclear bomb also known as the Super Oralloy Bomb (or its initials SOB) utilized the 92-point Mark 13 implosion system, but a different fissile core with around 60 kilograms of highly enriched uranium (Oralloy).
 This was the largest pure fission nuclear bomb ever tested, with a yield of more than 500 kilotons.
 The Mark 18 was produced in moderate quantities (90 units) and in service from 1953 to 1956.